 If you’re a total baller, PS @ LAX, formerly known as The Private Suite easily makes the most exciting way to arrive at LAX, with a private car chauffeuring you directly from the plane to a private facility, or directly out of the airport!

-Depending on when you’re scheduled to land, domestic flights into Hollywood Burbank (BUR) can actually save a bit of time and occasionally money too, particularly for people staying in the Hollywood area.
+Depending on when you’re scheduled to land, domestic flights into Hollywood Burbank (BUR) can also save a bit of time and occasionally money versus LAX too, particularly for people staying in the Hollywood area.
 If somewhere along the coast is where you plan to be, Orange County (SNA) is also an option.

-Rideshare: Rideshare options are everywhere in Los Angeles, and LAX has a system for connecting with your driver called ‘LAXit’, where you take a shuttle to a different area.
-Be sure to familiarize yourself with this before hailing any ride below ‘UberBlack’ level.
+Rideshare: Rideshare options are everywhere in Los Angeles, and LAX has a system for connecting with your driver called ‘LAXit’, where you take a shuttle to a different area of the airport.
+Be sure to familiarize yourself with this (and the extra time) before hailing any ride below ‘UberBlack’ level.

 Car Rentals: Car rentals in LA are easy to come by, and it’s always worth comparing rates for airport rentals versus locations in Hollywood, Santa Monica and Downtown.
 A one way ride in a rideshare can save considerable money at times, renting from non airport locations.

 This is such a tough one, because depending on the nature of the trip, you can find yourself totally displaced from things in other areas, or totally immersed in all that you need.

 Let’s break it down by vibe and objective, and then we’ll get into specific hotel recommendations for each type, once you have a sense of the areas.